skynettx/raptor/README.md

 ## FAQ
 1. No audio under Linux:
-Make sure you get all the necessary Alsa and or PulseAudio dependencies from the packagemanager of your distro.
+Make sure you get all the necessary ALSA and or PulseAudio dependencies from the packagemanager of your distro.
 2. Where can i change the video settings:
 The video settings can be set in the config file `SETUP.INI`.
 To toggle fullscreen mode on edit under the [Video] section `fullscreen=0` to `fullscreen=1`.
 Or aspect ratio mode off `aspect_ratio_correct=1` to `aspect_ratio_correct=0`.